-6. Pre-tow CheckliSt
+6. PRE - TOW CHECKLIST

-6.1 Pre-tow Checklist
+6.1 Pre- Tow Checklist

-Before towing, double-check all of these items:
+Before towing, double-check all these items:

 - Tires, wheels and lug nuts.
-See "Breaking In A New Trailer" section of this manual. - Tire Pressure.
-Inflate tires on trailer and tow vehicle to the pressure stated on the Certification / VIN label. - Coupler secured and locked.
-See "Coupling To Tow Vehicle" section of this manual. - Safety chains properly rigged to tow vehicle, not to hitch or ball.
-See "Coupling To Tow Vehicle" section of this manual. - Test Tail, Stop, and Turn Lights. - Test trailer brakes. - Safety breakaway lanyard fastened to tow vehicle, not to safety chains.
-See "Coupling To Tow Vehicle" section of this manual. - Cargo properly loaded, balanced and tied down.
-See the appropriate "Loading And Unloading" section of this manual. - Tongue weight and weight distribution set-up. - · Ramps secured for travel. - Fire extinguisher. - Flares and reflectors.
+See "Breaking in A New Trailer" section of this manual - Tire Pressure.
+Inflate tires on trailer and tow vehicle to the pressure stated on the Certification / VIN label - Coupler secured and locked.
+See "Coupling to Tow Vehicle" section of this manual - Safety chains properly rigged to tow the vehicle, not to hitch or ball.
+See "Coupling to Tow Vehicle" section of this manual - Test Tail, Stop, and Turn Lights - Test trailer brakes - Safety breakaway lanyard fastened to tow vehicle, not to safety chains.
+See "Coupling to Tow Vehicle" section of this manual - Cargo properly loaded, balanced and tied down.
+See the appropriate "Loading and Unloading" section of this manual - Tongue weight and weight distribution set-up - · Ramps secured for travel - · Fire extinguisher - · Flares and reflectors - Trailer Ramp is secured in either upright or horizontal (flat) position

-6.2 make regular Stops
+6.2 Make Regular Stops

-After each 50 miles, or one hour of towing, stop and check the following items:
+After each 50 miles, or one hour of towing, stop and check the following items: Coupler secured.

-- Coupler secured.

-- · Safety chains are fastened and not dragging.
+Safety chains are fastened and not dragging.
+Cargo secured.

-- Cargo secured.